Fitness Programs for Seniors: How to Exercise Without Overexertion

 • Better sleep

-• Improved mood and emotional wellbeing
+• Improved mood and emotional well-being

-• Do low-impact exercises
+• Low-impact exercises

-• Wear the proper clothing and shoes while you exercise
+• Wear proper clothing and supportive shoes

 • Exercise within your fitness level